 This is what the Land League wished to be believed in Ireland.
 Those who can persuade themselves that Mr. Parnell really regarded the incident as a practical joke, are entitled to their opinion.
 The perpetrators of the outrage were warmly welcomed by a portion of the Irish American Press on their return to the United States.
 Such is the Irish World, such are its patrons.
-This chapter (1) It is amusing to note that in the Freeman's Journal report, Mr. Parnell's suggestion that the murder was a practical joke is omitted. may appropriately conclude with the words of the founder of the Irish National Land League, already quoted:- "By all means send the Irish World into Ireland.
+This chapter (1) It is amusing to note that in the Freeman's Journal report, Mr. Parnell's suggestion that the murica was a practical joke is omitted. may appropriately conclude with the words of the founder of the Irish National Land League, already quoted:- "By all means send the Irish World into Ireland.
 Its power for good is wonderful.
 It is an all strengthening force among the Irish people, and I cannot speak too strongly on the subject."
 MICHAEL DAVITT.

-NOTE.-It should be stated in justice to the Irish World that the greater proportion of the objectionable matter which it contains is connected with Irish subjects, and usually furnished by contributors on this side of the Atlantic.
+explosion had caused the death of a poorte Note.-It should be stated in justice to the Irish World that the greater proportion of the objectionable matter which it contains is connected with Irish subjects, and usually furnished by contributors on this side of the Atlantic.
 Much of what appears in the paper on other topics is comparatively moderate; and, unlike the contributions to United Ireland mentioned in the following chapter, is often very ably written.
+Mr. Parnell's speech was delivered on the 22nd January, 1881.
+In the Brish Hard of the 20th Japans, there appears a letter from Mr. Parnell's own trusted official, the prid sorretary of the committee of which he was the president.
+From the date it appears that the letter claiming credit for the murder must have been written almost on